EmmaJerrier/EmmaJerrier/README.md

 ## What Am I Working On?
 - I'm currently learning: AI/ML
-- I'm currently working on: creating a React App for a portfolio website
 - I'm currently focusing on: web development skills and building intelligent agents
 - I am currently researching: Natural Language Processing and the Theory of the Novel